WesAbplanalp/scRNA-SEQ-ZMM/scRNA-seq-course-2019-WAupdate.md

 ## 1.3.)
 Install required R-packages

-For or training we will need the following R packages, which can be installed by the following R commands
+For training we will need the following R packages, which can be installed by the following R commands
 ```{r}
 # Enter commands in R (or R studio, if installed)
 # Install the devtools package from Hadley Wickham